1. Who is eligible to participate in the IMA Health Plan?

 - Be an IMA member in good standing.

 - Maintain a manufacturing industry focus (SIC code assignment of 2000 – 3999).

 - Employ between two and 50 total employees (on average) in the prior calendar year across all commonly owned worksite locations.

 *While an Illinois headquarters is required, non-Illinois worksite locations and their benefits-eligible employees are also eligible to participate if the other criteria above are satisfied.

 2. Can I obtain a quote through my current insurance broker?

 Yes.
 The IMA Health Plan can only be quoted and sold through any properly licensed and appointed insurance agents and brokers in Illinois.
 Interested insurance agents and brokers may contact the IMA or visit the obtain a quote page for instructions.
-Also, below is a link to a recently conducted interactive Broker Q&A Forum.

 3. When will quotes for the IMA Health Plan be available?